Over and over and over and over. Wash. Rinse. Repeat. Unfortunately, that’s all too common in the workplace today.

-An example of a business process management initiative could be to create a standardized workflow for onboarding new employees — including training materials, checklists, and an automated training system.
+One example is to create a standardized workflow for onboarding new employees — including training materials, checklists, and (an automated) training system.

 But it doesn’t need to be something of that scale.
-It could also just be optimizing how you handle tasks in your offices.
+It could also just be optimizing how tasks are handled.

-For example, you could create a formal process for handling IT requests, rather than just having employees interrupt the IT staff every time they have an issue.
+For example, rather than just having employees interrupt the IT staff every time they have an issue, create a formal process for handling IT requests.

-Any time you standardize a process, that’s an example of business process management.
-It doesn’t have to include investing in expensive automation robotics technology.
+Any time you standardize a process, you engage in business process management.
+However, it doesn’t have to include investing in (sometimes) expensive automation technology.

 Most companies can achieve good results by just using business process management software.

 It’s all about finding ways to make everyday activities as easy and smooth as possible for your team.